 Can you think of anything better than waking up early to watch the sun peak over the horizon?
-Maybe you're not a morning person and you'd prefer to grab a beer and get that last glimpse of the sun before she rests her head for the night.
-But for the ultimate adventure try doing both.
+Maybe you’re not a morning person and you’d prefer to grab a beer and catch that last glimpse of the sun before she rests her head for the night.
+For the ultimate everyday adventure try doing both.
 Being present for these moments in a day can really center you.
 We all need that every now and then.

 9. Say, “Yes!”

 For an entire day, even if you want to say no, say yes.
 You never know where this will take you and that’s half the fun.
 Saying yes can effect your whole day and beyond.
 I did this one time in college and ended up packing my tiny Chevy Aveo 2 weeks later and heading up to Canada for Spring Break.

 However, if someone asks you to do something stupid that would hurt you or someone else, don’t do that.
 Use your brain.

 Find something historic near your and go explore.
 Visiting a Fort or Historic Home can be an interesting everday adventure plus you’ll learn a ton about local history.
 One of the most intriguing historical events is a reenactment.
 They can be tough to find, but if you do it’s a real treat.

 Get outside and be one with nature for a bit.
 Being outside can help you to de-stress and let loose.
 I’m lucky to have the Appalachian Trail within 10 minutes of my house, I jump on that every chance I get!
 If you don’t know where to find any trails check out All Trails.
 A simple search of your town/city will help you to find the right trail and all the information you’ll need to have a great adventure.